sam-wee/edb-osp/index.md

         url: /contact-us/
         key_highlights:
             - title: Food for Thought
-              description:
+              description: Stories to share
               url: /food-for-thought/
             - title: Things to do
-              description:
+              description: Events to connect
               url: /events/page1/
             - title: Resources
-              subtitle: Things you need to know
-              description:
+              description: Be in the know
               url: /resources/preparation/
     - resources:
         title: Food for Thought